- Ph.D., Political Science, University of California, Berkeley, 2016

 - B.A., Politics and Economics, Brandeis University, 2005

 Ryan Hübert joined the Department of Political Science at UC Davis as an assistant professor in 2016.
-Prior to his graduate work in political science and economics, he completed a degree in public policy at Columbia University, worked as a paralegal at the international law firm Cleary Gottlieb Steen & Hamilton in New York and interned with the U.S. Embassy in Oslo, Norway.
-His interests fall at the intersection of political science, economics, law and public administration.
-His research is largely motivated by the observation that institutions structure American politics and governance in ways that are often counterintuitive and more profound than commonly understood.
+Prior to his graduate work in political science and economics, he completed a degree in public policy at Columbia University.

 Ryan Hübert’s teaching interests include formal theory and research methodology, judicial politics, political economy, American politics, and public policy.
-He has taught graduate courses on formal models of political science, quantitative methods and intermediate microeconomics, and undergraduate courses on economic policy analysis, political science research methods and the U.S. Congress.
+He has taught graduate courses on formal models of political science, quantitative methods and intermediate microeconomics, and undergraduate courses on economic policy analysis, political science research methods and American political institutions.